sani9525/Fit-With_Fitness/README.md

-#FIT-WITH-FITNESS
+# FIT-WITH-FITNESS
 • I have used technologies React, Material UI, and Rapid-API.

 • Developed a modern React fitness exercises application with the functionality to choose exercise categories and specific muscle groups.

-• Designed and implemented features including more than thousands of exercises available with practical examples, paginations, exercise details, pulling related videos from YouTube displaying similar exercises, and many more.
+• Designed and implemented features including more than thousands of exercises available with practical examples, paginations, exercise details,pulling related videos from YouTube displaying similar exercises, and many more.

 • Searching and filtering functionality is available to easily find specific exercises.